 Creating a budget that works means knowing exactly how you’re spending your money.
 "Most people have an idea where their money comes from, but very few have an accurate idea of where it all goes," says John Gajkowski, Certified Financial Planner and co-founder of Money Managers Financial Group.

 Then you can work toward goals that are important to you, from saving for a rainy day to traveling the world and buying a home.
-As you start to more closely align your spending and values, you’ll be less likely to get distracted by peer pressure to spend or waste money on things that won’t bring you lasting satisfaction.
+As you start to more closely align your spending and values, you’ll be less likely to succumb to social obligations or peer pressure to spend money on things that won’t bring you lasting satisfaction.

 2. Pay yourself first.

 An emergency fund of three to six months’ worth of expenses keeps you from reaching for credit cards to cover pop-up expenses or stints of unemployment.
-And investing—in a retirement account or regular brokerage account—is the key to start building wealth.
+Investing—in a retirement account for long-term goals and regular investment account for pre-retirement goals—is the key to building wealth.
 In other words, you can’t afford not to prioritize these goals.

 Can’t spare much?
 Start anyway.
 The idea is to practice the habit, so when your income grows, you’ll naturally save and invest more.
-For example, “every time you get a raise, increase your 401(k) contributions by that amount—so a 3-percent raise equals a 3-percent increase,” suggests Lisa Brown, Certified Financial Planner and partner at Brightworth.
-“This way, you're paying yourself more without feeling any difference.
+For example, every time you get a raise, increase your 401(k) or other investment contributions by the same amount.
+"So you're paying yourself more without feeling any difference,"says Lisa Brown, Certified Financial Planner and partner at Brightworth.

 3. Automate everything you can.